.

 IMPORTANT:

-• Gordale Scar, a dramatic limestone gorge containing two waterfalls with overhanging limestone cliffs more than 300-feet high.
+Gordale Scar, a dramatic limestone gorge containing two waterfalls with overhanging limestone cliffs more tha

 Totale stijging = 550 m